 This course introduces the fundamental principles and structural welding processes most commonly used in the industry today.
 Upon completion, students should have a general understanding of the common structural welding processes.
+Clock hours of lab: 30

 PW-101 Pipe Welding Processes